 Early History of the Belamly family

 This web page shows only a small excerpt of our Belamly research.
-Another 115 words (8 lines of text) covering the years 1400, 1689, 1717, 1717 and 1720 are included under the topic Early Belamly History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1400, 1603, 1634, 1698, 1689, 1717, 1717, 1717, 1720, 1687, 1687 and 1788 are included under the topic Early Belamly History in all our PDF Extended History products and printed products wherever possible.

 Belamly Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Bellamy, Belamy, Bellamie, Belamie, Bellamey, Bellame, Bellasme, Bellamly and many more.

 Early Notables of the Belamly family (pre 1700)

-Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate who operated in the early 18th century.
-He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and...
-Another 76 words (5 lines of text) are included under the topic Early Belamly Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate from Devon who operated in the early 18th century.
+He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and all this before his death at age 28.
+According to Forbes, he was the highest earning pirate who had a wealth of over 120 million in today's dollars.
+He and his crew aboard the Whydah, got caught in a storm on the back side of Cape Cod, taking...

+Another 125 words (9 lines of text) are included under the topic Early Belamly Notables in all our PDF Extended History products and printed products wherever possible.